Pricing

 - 8 million requests / month

-- Higher burst tolerance
+- Dedicated HTTP endpoint with higher burst tolerance

-- Lower latency variance
+- Lower latency variance under active and bursty load

 - Priority request handling